Notice of new cannabis product guide: Requirements under section 244 of the Cannabis Regulations

 Disclaimer

-This document does not constitute part of the Cannabis Act or its regulations.
-It should be read in conjunction with the relevant sections of the Act and its regulations.
-The information in this document is not intended to substitute for, supersede or limit the requirements under the legislation.
-In the event of discrepancy between the legislation and this document, the legislation shall prevail.
+This document is not part of the Cannabis Act or its regulations.
+Licence holders should read this with the relevant sections of the Act and its regulations.
+The information on this page is not intended to substitute for, supersede or limit the requirements under the legislation.
+In the event of discrepancy between the legislation and this document, the legislation will prevail.

 This document may be updated periodically so the reader is encouraged to check the latest version.